mankah/Project-2/README.md

 ### Building Grade
 ![image](./images/average_price_per_grade.png)

 The quality of a build is reflected in the price.
-As grade increases, so does the average price of houses sold within that grade
+As grade increases, so does the average price of houses sold within that grade.

 ### Waterfront Properties